edorian/phpunit-composer-try/README.md

     php vendor/bin/phpunit-wrapper.php

 or symlink that into your root folder.

+For Windows you can use:

+    vendor\bin\phpunit-wrapper.php.bat

 I'm looking for a way to automate this properly that works for everyone (win/linux/mac).